fmeum/with_cfg.bzl/docs/defs.md

   entries of `value` are appended to the current value if it doesn't already have them as a suffix. `value` has to be a list or a `select` expression evaluating to a list.
 This is useful for repeatable settings such as `copt`.
+* `resettable(original_settings_label)`: If called on the builder, the resulting rule will store the original values of the settings it modifies in the [`original_settings`](#original_settings) target referenced by the `Label` `original_settings_label`.
+This allows users to reset the settings to their original values for certain dependencies by wrapping them in the reset rule returned by the `build()` method (see below).
+The [`original_settings`](#original_settings) target should be declared in the package containing the `.bzl` file with the `with_cfg` call.
 * `build()`: Returns a pair of:

   * a macro that behaves like the original rule, except that the targets created from it *and all their transitive dependencies* have the Bazel flags and user-defined build settings supplied to `set` and `extend` set to the given values.
+  * a rule that depends on whether `resettable()` has been called on the builder:

-  * a rule internally used by the macro that has to be assigned to a global variable in a `.bzl` file to comply with Bazel restrictions.
+    * If `resettable()` has not been called, this rule is only used internally by the macro, but has to be assigned to a global variable in a `.bzl` file to comply with Bazel restrictions.
 It is recommended to chose a name starting with `_` as the rule should not be exported or used directly.
 While the exact name does not matter, it does show up in `query --output=build` output, can match `query`'s `kind` operator, and must not end with `_test`.
+    * If `resettable()` has been called, this rule is the reset rule that can be used to return the settings modified by the macro to their original values for specific dependencies.
+The reset rule has a single attribute, `exports`, which accepts a single label.
+The rule will forward all builtin providers as well as the ones specified in `extra_providers` from the "exported" target after resetting the settings for it.